marcokuoni/public_doc/essays/1_first_experiences_with_webassembly/README.md

 Or the WebAssembly Binary Toolkit (WABT, pronounced wabbit), which also offers additional tools.
 To perform the translation, you can enter `wat2wasm multiply.wat` in the terminal.
 This reduced the size from 155 bytes (WAT) to 46 bytes (WASM) (29.67% of the WAT size).

+On Ubuntu, the package `sudo apt install wabt` must be installed.

 ## Stack Machine
 wasm3 could be a potential interpreter for WASM, written in C and capable of running on various platforms.
 This allows executing WASM code in a REPL-style within the command line.
 ```bash